 Having two keys adds an extra layer of security.
 If someone steals the key to your safe deposit box, they won’t be able to get into the box without the help of a bank employee.
 But the bank won’t open a box, or the locked room where it’s kept, for just anyone.
 Most banks require some proof of identity before they’ll open a box, such as a signature that they can compare with your signature on file.

 A safe deposit box is an extra that isn’t included with a typical bank account.
-According to The New York Times, banks charge anywhere from $20 to $200 per year for a box, depending on its size and the bank’s location.
+According to The New York Times, financial institutions charge anywhere from $20 to $200 per year for a box, depending on its size and the bank’s location.
 However, some bank accounts give you a discount on this fee.
 (The cost used to be tax-deductible as well, but the 2017 tax reform bill eliminated this deduction.)

 Advantages of a Safe Deposit Box